objcio/articles/2014-07-07-scripting-data.md

 While that’s usually a small minority of users, they’re power users — the kind of people who recommend apps to friends and family.
 They blog and tweet about apps, and people listen to them.
 They can be your app’s biggest evangelists.

-The best reason to add scripting support is that it’s a matter of professionalism.
+Overall, the best reason to add scripting support is that it’s a matter of professionalism.
 But it doesn’t hurt that the effort is worth the reward.

 ## Noteland

 Noteland is an app without any UI except for a blank window — but it has a model layer, and it’s scriptable.
 You can [download it](http://ranchero.com/downloads/Noteland.zip) (just 41K) and follow along.

 It supports AppleScript (and JavaScript on 10.10).
 It’s written in Objective-C in Xcode 5.1.1.
-We initially tried to use Swift and Xcode 6 beta 2, but ran into snags.
-(Thought it’s entirely likely they were our own fault, since we’re still learning Swift.)
+We initially tried to use Swift and Xcode 6 Beta 2, but ran into snags, though it’s entirely likely they were our own fault, since we’re still learning Swift.

 ### Noteland’s Object Model